 Let your husband know that this is a priority for you, and work together to figure out a plan.
 And remember that good sex doesn’t always have to involve a marathon love-making session; sometimes “short and sweet” serves the same purpose – increasing fun, joy and intimacy in your marriage.

-- Ensure that it happens.
+• Ensure that it happens.
 The steps to ensuring that sex occurs regularly will look different in every marriage.
 Maybe you’ll need to clear some activities from your schedule or your children’s schedules, or perhaps your husband will need to clear some from his, in order to make time for increased sex and intimacy.
-Some women may need to take time to unwind in the evening, rather than working like slaves until they fall into bed, exhausted.
-Some couples may want to plan sex for “off times,” like Saturday mornings or during the kids’ Sunday afternoon naps.
-Think it through and talk it through with your husband, then take whatever steps are needed to ensure that sex becomes a priority.

-(In some marriages, deciding to make sex a priority will not be enough.
-If you’re experiencing difficulties in this area, please check out the books, blogs and articles on the Sex and Marriage Resources page.
-And if you’re experiencing serious problems in your marriage, please consider seeking help from a professional counselor.)
+(For some women, deciding to make sex a priority will not be enough.
+If you’re experiencing difficulties in this area, some of the books, blogs and resources on the Sex and Marriage Resources page may be helpful.
+And if you’re experiencing serious problems with sex or in your marriage, please seek help from a professional counselor.)